-The relationship between a B2B marketing agency and their client used to be relatively easy to define.
+The relationship between a B2B marketing agency and its client used to be easy to define.
 Then along came the concept of inbound marketing and everything changed.

-The process used to be relatively simple and tended to follow the steps outlined below:
+In the past, the agency/client process tended to follow the steps outlined below:

 - A Client has a need/requirement.

 - Several marketing agencies pitch a solution.